JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Optimization in Scientific Data Transmission

+At high packet loss rates, unrecoverable losses across FTGs are correlated, invalidating the above calculation.
+We therefore we adopt an alternative approach to calculate $p$.
+Given that the average fragment losses each of these FTGs experiences is $\lambda T/(\frac{t+(n-1)/r}{n/r})=\frac{\lambda n}{r}$, if $\frac{\lambda n}{r}>1$ (more than one fragment loss per FTG), the probability $p$ that an FTG experiences unrecoverable data losses can be approximately estimated as: \begingroup \endgroup

-In summary, the following optimization problem needs to be solved: \begingroup \endgroup No matter which equation is used to calculate $p$, increasing $m$ has two opposing effects on $E[T_{total}]$: 1) As $N=\frac{S}{(n-m)s}$, a larger $m$ increases the number of FTGs, leading to more fragments transmitted during both the initial transfer and potential retransmissions, thus increasing $E[T_{total}]$.
-2) A larger $m$ reduces the probability $p$ of unrecoverable data loss within an FTG, decreasing the likelihood of retransmissions and mitigating the increase in $E[T_{total}]$ caused by a higher $N$.
-As a result, an optimal value of $m$ exists that minimizes the expected total transmission time $E[T_{total}]$.
-In practice, since $p$ is relatively small, $E[T_{total}]$ usually converges for $i > 50$.
-Given that $m$ is an integer and $m \leq n/2$ (as the number of parity fragments must not exceed the number of data fragments), finding the optimal $m$ that minimizes $E[T_{total}]$ is computationally straightforward.
-This can be achieved through an exhaustive search or a lightweight numerical optimization approach.
+In summary, the following optimization problem needs to be solved: \begingroup \endgroup Regardless of how $p$ is calculated, increasing $m$ has two opposing effects on $E[T_{total}]$: first, since $N = \frac{S}{(n-m)s}$, a larger $m$ increases the number of FTGs, resulting in more fragments transmitted during both initial transfer and retransmissions, which raises $E[T_{total}]$; second, a larger $m$ reduces $p$, lowering the likelihood of retransmissions and offsetting the increase caused by a higher $N$.
+Consequently, an optimal $m$ exists that minimizes $E[T_{total}]$.
+In practice, with relatively small $p$, $E[T_{total}]$ converges for $i > 50$.
+Since $m$ is an integer and must satisfy $m \le n/2$ (the number of parity fragments cannot exceed the number of data fragments), determining the optimal $m$ is straightforward using either an exhaustive search or a lightweight numerical optimization.